huanngzh/EpiDiff/README.md

 ## 🔥 Updates

 - 2024-04-02: Training code, inference code and model checkpoint of our baseline EpiDiff are released.
+The model is trained on 16 fixed views and aggregates F=16 views to target view.

 ## 🔧 Installation